MicrosoftDocs/win32/desktop-src/inputdev/wm-sethotkey.md

 *wParam*
 </dt> <dd>

-The low-order word specifies the virtual-key code to associate with the window.
+The low byte of the low-order word specifies the virtual-key code to associate with the window.

-The high-order word can be one or more of the following values from CommCtrl.h.
+The high byte of the low-order word can be one or more of the following values from CommCtrl.h.

+The high-order word of *wParam* is ignored.

 Setting *wParam* to **NULL** removes the hot key associated with a window.